mahmut/paginate/README.md

     "size": number,

     // Total Pages
-    "total_pages": number,
+    "totalPages": number,

     // Max Page
     // start from 0 until last index
     // example:
     //   if you have 3 pages (page0, page1, page2)
-    //   max_page is 2 not 3
+    //   maxPage is 2 not 3
-    "max_page": number,
+    "maxPage": number,

     // Last Page is true if the page
     // has reached the end of the page